pebble/clay/README.md

 NOTE these are similar to using the SDK but instead of a data file called config.json, a javascript file config.js is required.

 1. Ensure `JS Handling` is set to `CommonJS-style` in your project settings.
-2. Create a new JavaScript file called `clay.js`.
-3. Copy the contents from the **clay.js** distribution file found in the [latest release](https://github.com/pebble/clay/releases/latest) into your newly created `clay.js` file.
+2. Under `Dependencies` in the project navigation, enter `pebble-clay` as the `Package Name` and `^1.0.0` for the `Version`.
+You may use any specific version you like, however using `^1.0.0` will ensure you receive all minor version updates.
-4. Create another JavaScript file called `config.js` with the following content.
+4. Create a JavaScript file called `config.js` with the following content.
 This will act as your config's root array element, from which the rest of the page is built up:

   ```javascript
   module.exports = [];